cambridge-cares/TheWorldAvatar/Agents/Ifc2TilesetAgent/README.md

 ^*Endpoints are required to query for metadata in tileset and interactions during visualisation*

 In `config/properties.yaml`, there are also optional properties for appending IRI and name for the solar panel or sewage tileset.
 If required, please ensure both IRI and name are populated for the corresponding tileset.
 When not in use, please leave an empty string.
+- bim_tileset_iri* : IRI appended to default tileset generated
+- bim_tileset_name* : Name appended to default tileset generated
 - solar_panel_tileset_iri
 - solar_panel_tileset_name
 - sewage_tileset_iri
 - sewage_tileset_name

+**Note that this will be ignored if there are no root contents or a `building.glb` is generated.*

 If you are deploying this on the stack, ensure that your `properties.yaml` and IFC file is placed at the corresponding bind mount location.
 A sample stack-based properties is available in `config/properties.yaml_stack` but requires editing for the name of your stack, desired namespaces, and optional IRIs or names.